 That does not mean that a church should excommunicate those parents or bar them from membership.
 But insisting that if these Baptist parents yielded their children out of pressure rather than belief is wrong, but also that not actually baptizing their children is not sin, is putting these parents into a catch-22 scenario.
 Whatever they do, somehow they are sinning, either by violating their faith, or by neglecting the sacrament.
-I am not sure how obedience to God can be called sinful just because someone does not have faith on the issue, though WCF 16 has some thoughts on the issue.
+The act of obedience to God is not sinful just because someone does not have faith on the topic, though WCF 16 has some thoughts on the issue.
 I don’t know how Robertson navigates that pastorally, and I don’t envy him.
 I will note that Levy’s concern that practicing both infant dedication and baptism would correspond to an à la carte consumeristic approach to church is something that I have observed in my own denomination.
 But an observation about correlation does not necessarily imply a slippery slope of causation, though I do find it a cause for concern.

 Now, Robertson has characterized Levy and others as inconsistent if they do not enact church discipline upon parents who decline to have their children baptized.
 That is a powerful point.
 And the answer lies in the issue of freedom of conscience that Robertson raises.
 Our confessional standards leave a significant amount of room for discretion on how to navigate the maintenance of church government and discipline (WCF 30, WLC 108).
 Discipline does not need to be punitive at every step, but can be the process by which Christian character is formed.
 Robertson’s point about the faith of the Baptists is also very strong, and not inconsequential.
 It can be simultaneously true that parents are sinning by neglecting to have their children baptized, and out of respect for their faith and goodwill differences in interpretation, discipline can be admonition and encouragement rather than censure and excommunication.
 Our shared confession leaves substantial room for differences in application on this point.